pierluigiferrari/particle_filter/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./particle_filter`

+Once you run the executable, simply run the simulator app and select the particle filter simulation.

 ## Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.